SeaHOH/ban-peers/README.md

 ...
 ```

-- Quit: exit the script.
+- Quit: stop checking and exit the Python.
 - Stop: stop checking if run script via import as package, or same as Quit.
 - Restart: reload ipfilter.dat, it is useful when manually modify ipfilter.dat.
 - Pause: pause checking, it is useful when manually modify ipfilter.dat.